Tribalforge/mcMMOpa/README.md

 * ````/partyspy save```` – Requires ````mcmmopartyadmin.admin```` – Force save the spyers file.
 * ````/partyspy reload```` – Requires ````mcmmopartyadmin.admin```` – Reloads the spyers file from disc.

+#### /fixparties
+<small>Requires ````mcmmopartyadmin.commands.partyadmin````.</small>

+Removes any duplicate players in the party lists.

 ## More Information

 See http://plugins.tribalforge.co.uk/mcmmo-party-admin/ for more information and binary downloads.

-Please note that this software is in development, and I hope to make it completely dependant on the mcMMO API before hitting the big 1.0.
+Please note that this software is in active development, and I hope to make it completely dependant on the mcMMO API before hitting the big 1.0.
 This plugin uses reflection to ensure the required methods are there, and will disable if it detects they are not.